 In this way, we check how much of the compound is present in the solution.
 The mobile phase (ethyl acetate to hexane ratio) is also checked to ensure that it is optimal.

 The compounds are then separated.
 Column chromatography is used for the separation of compounds.
 The narrow tube is the column, and adsorption chromatography is performed on the column, hence the name column chromatography.
-Column chromatography is used every day, especially in organic synthesis laboratories.
+Especially in synthetic organic laboratories, we do column chromatography every day.

 As with thin-layer chromatography, the speed at which the column flows depends on the compound.
 Using this property, the compounds are collected in sequence as they emerge from the column.

-The liquid is collected in a test and evaporated.
-In this way, compounds that have been mixed together will be reduced to a single compound by normal phase chromatography.
+The liquid is collected in test tubes and evaporated.
+In this way, even if there are several compounds mixed together, they will become a single compound by normal phase chromatography.